-On the previous page we have learned that the Coins are associated with the Element Earth, the element having the lowest energy state.
-Coins have a receptive female characteristics.
+On the previous page, we have learned that the Coins are associated with solid material, the Element Earth, the element having the lowest energy state.
+Coins have receptive female characteristics.
 Female characteristics can be associated with a young woman object of Love, or as a mother, taking care of her family.
-In the case of Coins the association is with the Goddess Gaia, also known as Mother Earth.
-So here we are considering the elder woman, the mother who manages the family economics.
+As for Coins, the association is with the Goddess Gaia, also known as Mother Earth.
+Here we are considering an elder woman, a mother, managing the family economics.

-Coins are associated with money, so you can associate them to our well being, be it our wealth or our health.
+Coins are associated with money, so you can associate them to our well-being, be it our wealth or our health.
 For being happy, money is not required, but it certainly helps.
-A happy man is a well fet man, so the body part with which Coins can be associated is our stomach.
-As a result, the Coins are specifically dealing with our own person, with our situation, our health, our work, our wealth. (or poverty).
+A happy man is a well-fed man, so the body part with which Coins can be associated is our stomach.
+As a result, the Coins are specifically dealing with our own person, with our situation, our health, our work, our wealth (or poverty).
 If the Tarot is speaking in sentences, it is talking in the first person and its phrases start with I or are concerning Me.
-If you are reading the Tarot, and a lot of Coins are turning up, the spread is essential talking about the Consultant, about his or here situation.
+If you are reading the Tarot, and many Coins are turning up, the spread is essential talking about the Consultant, about his or here situation.

-In modern card decks, the suits with receptive female characteristice are coloured red and the suit corresponding to Coins is the suit of Diamonds
+In modern card decks, the suits with receptive female characteristics are colored red and the suit corresponding to Coins is the suit of Diamonds

 From left to right the King of Cups of the Visconti di Modrone deck, the Ten of Coins of the Brera Brambilla deck and the Knight of Coins also of the Breara Brambilla deck.
-The horse on which the knight is sitting is covered with a tissue on which is depicted the Piumai, a Crown with a palm branch and an olive branch stickng out of it, the personnal symbol for Filippo Maria Visconti.
-All this gold must have been very good for the personal ego of Filippo Maria Visconti.
-The later handpainted decks were more sober.
-On the Visconti Sforza deck on all coins appears only the wavy and radiant sun.
-The cloths of the court members are no pure gold any more, although they still have a golden flower in front of the radiant sun against a blue hexagonal pattern on their dresses.
-From the Este decks we have only one King of Coins left, to little to conclude anything.
+The horse on which the knight is sitting is covered with a tissue on which is depicted the Piumai, a Crown with a palm branch and an olive branch sticking out of it, the personal symbol for Filippo Maria Visconti.
+All this gold must have been perfect for the personal ego of Filippo Maria Visconti.
+The later hand-painted decks were more sober.
+On the Visconti Sforza deck appear on all coins only the wavy and radiant sun.
+The clothes of the court members are no pure gold anymore, although they still have a golden flower in front of the radiant sun against a hexagonal blue pattern on their clothes.
+From the Este decks, only the King of Coins is surviving, not enough to conclude anything.

-In this illustration all cards have been scaled down to the same vertical size, in reality there are big differences in size.
+In this illustration, all cards have been scaled down to the same vertical size, in reality there are significant differences in size.
 As an example, the original Visconti Sforza cards are twice as high as the cards of the Rosenwald Deck.
-On the first row we see from left to right the Eight of Coins of the Mamluk Deck (<1500), the Seven of Coins of the Visconti Sforza deck (+1452), the Seven of Coins on the Rosenwald sheet (+1500) and the Eight of Coins of the Budapest sheet (+1500).
-On the second row the Five of Coins of the Tarot of Paris (+1600), the Six of Coins of the Vievil Tarot (+1650), the 7 of Coins of the Tarocchini made by Mitelli (+1660) and finaly the 3 of Coins of the Minchiate Fiorentine (+1720).
+On the first row we see from left to right the Eight of Coins of the Mamlûk Deck (<1500), the Seven of Coins of the Visconti Sforza deck (+1452), the Seven of Coins on the Rosenwald sheet (+1500) and the Eight of Coins of the Budapest sheet (+1500).
+On the second row the Five of Coins of the Tarot of Paris (+1625), the Six of Coins of the Vievil Tarot (+1645), the 7 of Coins of the Tarocchino deck made by Mitelli (+1665) and finally the 3 of Coins of the Minchiate Florentine (+1720).
 Sometimes the coins have a drawing on it, but the reason for it is not always clear, at least not for me.
-I will not go into a detailed analysis of the symbols of each deck, something that is not important for understanding the Tarot.
-What is important for us to understand is that the only thing that counts on these cards is the number of Coin symbols and nothing else.
-Everything else that has been added might have had some significance that people from that specific time and region could understand, but not for us, only the suit symbol and the number of times they are occuring are important.
+I will not go into a detailed analysis of the symbols of each deck, something that is not critical for understanding the Tarot.
+What is important for us to understand, is that the only thing that counts on these cards, is the number of Coin symbols and nothing else.
+Everything else that has been added might have had some significance, that people from that specific time and region could understand, but not for us, only the suit symbol and the number of times they are occurring are significant.
 Be careful, for specific decks or some individual cards this might be different.

 To conclude, the Coins are talking about the Consultant of the cards, be it ourselves when meditating or be it a Consultant in a card reading session.
-The Coins learn us that we should not forget ourselves when thinking about helping others.
+The Coins learn us that we should not forget ourselves when considering helping someone else.
 You cannot help anyone if you're not in a good shape yourselves.
 So keep taking care of yourselves, keep your body in a good shape.
 Nothing is wrong with caring about yourselves.